The Last Day (Brooklyn Nine-Nine): Part 2

 However, Holt finds out that he is carrying Jake's gift tubes.
 Rosa and Gina show up and are revealed to be holding tubes, having tricked Amy into thinking Rosa was going to leave with Pimento, only to discover that they have Holt and Amy's gift tubes.
 Bill (Winston Story) is revealed to have the real tube and locks them in the storage unit, as the heists are his only source of income.
 During this, Jake accidentally reveals that he is leaving the NYPD.
 Terry encourages the group to work together and helps them escape by crashing through the wall.
 They discover that Bill has fled to the precinct with the tube.

 At the precinct, the squad is shocked to discover Hitchcock with the real tube.
 Hitchcock reveals he never retired or went to Brazil.
 He also states that he never had a complex plan for the heist and just bought the tube for $40 from Bill.
-Jake then unceremoniously crowns Hitchcock as "The Grand Champion of the Nine-Nine" and tells the squad he planned the heist as his goodbye so he wouldn't be so sad leaving his job.
+Jake then unceremoniously crowns Hitchcock as "The Grand Champion of the Nine-Nine" and tells the squad he planned the heist as his goodbye.
 The crew enjoys their last night together and reflects on the previous years.
-Rosa tells Amy she doesn't plan to settle down anytime soon and wishes her luck with her new position.
-While Hitchcock and Scully reunite, Terry tells Charles he'll be relying on him as they're the only ones staying at the precinct.
-Holt reflects on Jake's growth throughout the years and further adds that if he had a son like Jake, he would feel very proud of him, moving him to tears.
+Rosa tells Amy she does not plan to settle down anytime soon and wishes her luck with her new position.
+While Hitchcock and Scully reunite, Terry tells Charles he will be relying on him as they are the only ones staying at the precinct.
+Holt reflects on Jake's growth throughout the years and says that if he had a son like Jake, he would feel very proud of him.
 Everyone then leaves the precinct together in the elevator with Jake taking his nameplate with him.

 Over a year later, the now-Captain Terry addresses his bullpen on Halloween, which includes Charles, Hitchcock, Scully, and several new faces.
 Jake, Amy, Holt, Rosa, and Gina suddenly appear, wanting to continue with the Halloween Heist tradition as an annual reunion.
 Terry considers this for a moment before proclaiming, "Nine-Nine!", followed by the rest of the squad.